shekhardase/shekhardase/README.md

 - **Web Development:** Proficient in HTML, CSS, JavaScript, and frameworks like Tailwind CSS for building responsive web applications. 🌐
-- **Tech Stack:** Experienced in C, C++, C#, Python, and Java.
+- **Tech Stack:** Experienced in C, C++, and Java.
 Proficient with development tools like IntelliJ, Git, Postman, VS Code, and more. 🛠️
 - **Game Development Experience:** Background in creating 2D and 3D games using Unity and Godot engine. 🎮

 **Achievements:**